-All levels of relief and recovery coordination are required to share information with each at all times.
+All levels of relief and recovery coordination are required to share information with each other at all times.
 Additionally, State and regional levels of relief and recovery coordination monitor and oversee the situation at the next level down at all times, even when coordination has not formally escalated.
 The regional tier acts as a communication conduit between local and State Government, with the Regional Recovery Coordinator and the State Relief and Recovery Manager facilitating the sharing of information with municipalities about locally coordinated events and State Government activities.
 The interactions between levels of coordination is depicted in Figure 5.

-5.3.1 Escalation from local to regional to state
+5.3.1 Escalation for large or complex emergencies

-Relief and recovery coordination commences at the local level.
-As required, it can escalate from the local to regional or state level:
+Relief and recovery coordination commences at the local level through Municipal Councils.
+As required, these relief and recovery functions may escalate to regional or state level:

-- when requested, because capability is exceeded, or - where an emergency has affected multiple municipalities in one region, or multiple regions within the state; or - where an emergency has a significant community-wide impact, in which case the Victorian Government may establish an event-specific relief or recovery coordination structure to oversee a whole-of sector response.
+- when requested, because capability is exceeded, or expected to be exceeded; or - where an emergency has affected multiple municipalities in one region, or multiple regions within the state; or - where an emergency has a significant community-wide impact or consequence, in which case the Victorian Government may establish an event-specific relief or recovery coordination structure to oversee a whole-of sector response.